nmors/passport-adfs-oauth/README.md

 # Passport-Adfs-OAuth

-[Passport](http://passportjs.org/) strategy for authenticating with [Azure](https://login.windows.net/common/oauth2) OAuth 2.0 API.
+[Passport](http://passportjs.org/) strategy for authenticating with the ADFS 3.0 OAuth 2.0 API.

-This module lets you authenticate using Azure in your Node.js applications.
+This module lets you authenticate using ADFS 3.0 in your Node.js applications.
-By plugging into Passport, Azure / Office 365 authentication can be easily and unobtrusively integrated into any application or framework that supports [Connect](http://www.senchalabs.org/connect/)-style middleware, including [Express](http://expressjs.com/).
+By plugging into Passport, ADFS 3.0 authentication can be easily and unobtrusively integrated into any application or framework that supports [Connect](http://www.senchalabs.org/connect/)-style middleware, including [Express](http://expressjs.com/).

 ## Installation

-    $ npm install passport-azure-oauth
+    $ npm install passport-adfs-oauth

 ## Usage

 #### Configure Strategy

-The ADFS OAuth authentication strategy authenticates users using a Microsoft ADFS account using OAuth 2.0.
+The ADFS OAuth authentication strategy authenticates users using a Microsoft ADFS 3.0 account using OAuth 2.0.
 The strategy requires a `verify` callback, which accepts these credentials and calls `done` providing a user, as well as `options` specifying a client ID, client secret, tenant id, resource and redirect URL.